 We evaluated the key factors and assumptions used by management to develop the estimated life span of the capital assets in determining that it is reasonable in relation to the financial statements taken as a whole.
 In addition, certain amounts included in capital assets have been estimated based on an outside appraisal company.

-The disclosures in the financial statements are neutral, consistent, and clear.
 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
 We did not identify any sensitive disclosures.

 2. Difficulties Encountered in Performing the Audit